cerner/fhir.cerner.com/content/authorization/application-registration-prerequisites.md

 #### Determine your eTLD+1

-The eTLD+1 is the effective TLD and the part of the domain just before it.
-For example, given a URL of https://my-project.github.io , the eTLD is .github.io and the eTLD+1 is my-project.github.io, which is considered a "site".
+The eTLD+1 is the effective top level domain (TLD) and the part of the domain just before it.
+For example, given a URL of https://my-project.github.io, the TLD is `io` and the eTLD+1 is `github.io`, which is considered a "site".
 This domain will be shown to end-users.

 To determine eTLD+1 please check public domains that are defined in the [Public Suffix List](https://publicsuffix.org/list/public_suffix_list.dat).